-Blue Mountains Wildlife Areas

-2019-2020 Management Plan Update
+Blue Mountains Wildlife Areas 2019-2020 Management Plan Update

+View of the Blue Mountains

 This document is intended to highlight accomplishments as they relate to goals and objectives identified within the 2019 Blue Mountains Wildlife Areas Management Plan.
-The plan addresses the status of wildlife species and their habitat, ongoing restoration efforts and public recreation opportunities at the Asotin Creek, Chief Joseph, and the W.T.
+The plan addresses the status of wildlife species and their habitat, as well as ongoing restoration efforts and public recreation opportunities at the Asotin Creek, Chief Joseph, and W.T.
 Wooten wildlife areas.
 Every 10 years, WDFW develops a process for revising the management plans for each wildlife area to identify new management priorities and actions.
 In between plan revisions, the update focuses on recent accomplishments over the last two years.

 Management Highlights

-Winter Lands Access Closure: Spring 2019: During the extreme winter of 2018-2019, the wildlife areas were closed during the spring of 2019 to all human entry, with a few exceptions such as fishing and river access sites.
-Big game were in extremely poor shape and with an increasing number of "antler hunters" every spring on the landscape it would be appropriate to not allow human entry on the wildlife areas, adding additional pressures to a struggling deer and elk population.
+Winter Lands Access Closure, Spring 2019

+During the extreme winter of 2018-2019, the wildlife areas were closed during the spring of 2019 to all human entry, with a few exceptions such as fishing and river access areas.
+Big game were in extremely poor shape, and with an increasing number of "antler hunters" every spring on the landscape it was appropriate to not allow human entry on the wildlife areas, as that presence would add additional pressures to a struggling deer and elk population.